caleb531/automata/docs/examples/fa-examples.md

 On this page, we give some short examples with discussion for the finite automata (sometimes called finite state machines) classes and methods in this package.
-At a high level, a finite automata (FA) is an abstract machine that can be in any one of a finite number of _states_, and moves between states based on a _transition function_ in response to reading characters from input string.
+At a high level, a finite automaton (FA) is an abstract machine that can be in any one of a finite number of _states_, and moves between states based on a _transition function_ in response to reading characters from an input string.
 The FA will _accept_ or _reject_ an input string depending on its current state.

-For a detailed overview of this topic, see [this wikipedia article][wikipedia-fsm] or [these lecture notes][lecture-notes].
+For a detailed overview of this topic, see [this Wikipedia article][wikipedia-fsm] or [these lecture notes][lecture-notes].

 ## Reading input